 Meaning: You’re becoming whole!
 Your physical, emotional, and spiritual sides are becoming integrated.
 You’re ready for more of an emotional commitment to yourself, your work, or another person.

-Adapted from Emotional Freedom by Judith Orloff.
+Adapted from Emotional Freedom: Liberate Yourself from Negative Emotions and Transform Your Life by Judith Orloff.
 Copyright © 2009 by Three Rivers Press.